tmorin/plantuml-libs/distribution/fontawesome-6/Solid/StarOfLife.md

 include('fontawesome-6/Solid/StarOfLife')

 ' renders the element
-StarOfLife('StarOfLife', 'Star Of Life', 'an optional tech label')
+StarOfLife('StarOfLife', 'Star Of Life', 'an optional tech label', 'an optional description')
 @enduml
 ```